 Tell us your complete understanding of music licensing.

 I did once do a cover of Imagine, for which I paid Yoko Ono a license fee…

-Tell us your favourite genre of music.
+Tell us your favorite genre of music.

 Identity politics is divisive and I prefer cross genre music…